Mathieu Bock-Côté

-Mathieu Bock-Côté ([ma.tjø bɔk ko.te]; born August 20, 1980), often referred to by his initials MBC, is a Canadian sociologist, essayist, writer, public intellectual and conservative political commentator who currently resides in Paris, where he appears as a television and radio personality.
+Mathieu Bock-Côté ([ma.tjø bɔk ko.te]; born August 20, 1980), often referred to by his initials MBC, is a Canadian sociologist, essayist, writer, public intellectual, and conservative political commentator who resides in Paris, where he appears as a television and radio personality.

-An alumnus of the Université de Montréal (UdeM) and Université du Québec à Montréal (UQAM), from which he received his PhD, he worked at the Université de Sherbrooke (UdeS) as a chargé de cours, a position he currently holds at UdeM's HEC Montréal.
+An alumnus of the Université de Montréal (UdeM) and Université du Québec à Montréal (UQAM), from which he received his PhD, Bock-Côté worked at the Université de Sherbrooke (UdeS) as a chargé de cours (lecturer), a position he holds at UdeM's HEC Montréal.
 Bock-Côté, a noted columnist at Le Journal de Montréal, is known for his work on and criticism of multiculturalism and immigration.
 He strongly supports the Quebec sovereignty movement.

 Career

-Best known for his advocacy of Quebec nationalism and free speech, he is a prominent critic of multiculturalism, anationalism and political correctness.
+Best known for his advocacy of Quebec nationalism and free speech, Bock-Côté is a prominent critic of multiculturalism, anationalism, and political correctness.
 Bock-Côté worked as a columnist for 24 Hours before being hired by Le Journal de Montréal.
 His open letters are published in newspapers such as La Presse and Le Devoir.
 When he resided in Montreal, he was a frequent guest on television shows on Télé-Québec and Le Canal Nouvelles.
 In France, his columns are published by Le Figaro.

-He has been characterized as a sovereignist, a conservative, as well as put on the far-right, despite the fact that the latter characterization has widely been disputed, particularly in French-speaking media.
-In 2019, Premier of Quebec François Legault said to be a reader of his book The Empire of Political Correctness, although Bock-Côté has notable critics in Quebec as well.
+Politically a sovereignist and nationalist, Bock-Côté identifies as a conservative and is a critic of cancel culture.
+He has been described as a "conservative republican".
+In 2019, the Quebec premier François Legault said to be a reader of his book The Empire of Political Correctness.
+Bock-Côté has notable critics in Quebec as well.
+He has frequently been accused by his critics of pushing the Great Replacement conspiracy theory into the mainstream, stated that Donald Trump was a victim of political persecution, and has been seen by critics as a radical conservative.

 In 2021, Bock-Côté moved to Paris as he was recruited by CNews to participate in a Saturday weekly political show hosted by Thomas Lequertier, in which he debates about public affairs with a guest.
-In parallel, he has appeared as a guest on some of the channel's other programs.
-Bock-Côté also has a ten-minute morning radio column on Europe 1 four times a week, titled "La Carte blanche de Mathieu Bock-Côté".
-He has become an attentive follower of French politics, stating: "France is a fascinating intellectual and political laboratory".
+In parallel, he appeared as a guest on some of the channel's other programs.
+Bock-Côté also has a ten-minute morning radio column on Europe 1 four times a week titled "La Carte blanche de Mathieu Bock-Côté".
+He has become an attentive follower of French politics, stating: "France is a fascinating intellectual and political laboratory."

-He is married to journalist, animator and producer Karima Brikh.
+Bock-Côté is married to journalist, animator, and producer Karima Brikh.
 He met her on the show she was hosting.